 So why aren’t Sphynx cats considered hypoallergenic just because they don’t have hair?

 Well, contrary to what you might think, it usually isn’t a cat’s hair itself that triggers an allergic reaction.
 Instead, people typically react to the cat’s saliva, dander, or natural skin oils because that’s where the major allergen in cats is found.
 When a cat grooms their coat, the saliva and skin oil spread over its hair.
 It’s the shedding of that allergen-coated hair along with dander into the cat’s home environment that tends to spark the allergy symptoms.

-So, Sphynx cats aren’t truly hypoallergenic because they still wear a coat of allergens on their bodies even without hair.
+So, Sphynx cats aren’t truly hypoallergenic because they still produce and wear a coat of allergens on their bodies even without hair.
 But they may be less likely to trigger allergy symptoms because they don’t spread the allergens widely in their environment by shedding hair.

 Have Allergies and Still Want a Sphynx?
 Here’s How to Try!

 You know you won’t be able to get a truly hypoallergenic cat, but the good news is there are some steps you can take to reduce the allergens that end up in your house.
 These steps combined with help from a good human allergy doctor may make it possible for you to have allergies and a Sphynx cat too!

 You can help reduce the allergens on your Sphynx cat’s body by bathing them frequently.
 A bath or a good wipe with cat cleaning wipes once a week can help cut down on the buildup of allergens on the Sphynx’s body.
 Again, you won’t eliminate them completely, but it could be just enough.